SolRacht/WritingComDownloader/README.md

 # Save the interactives!

 This utility saves writing.com interactive stories.
 When run, it scrapes the website for a list of stories you supply, and records story and chapter data to a local database.

-This does _not_ include any way to view and browse the saved stories.
-It only records them.
-I realize that this is a pain for the non-technically oriented, but saving stories as HTML pages is not ideal.
+You can then generate HTML pages from the data.

 This succeeds https://github.com/SolRacht/writing.com-archival because it is faster, strongly-typed, and a little better written.